Reviewing National Western Life Group (NWLI) & The Competition

 |2.37

-80.6% of National Western Life Group shares are held by institutional investors.
-Comparatively, 59.2% of shares of all “Life insurance” companies are held by institutional investors.
-17.3% of National Western Life Group shares are held by insiders.
-Comparatively, 14.3% of shares of all “Life insurance” companies are held by insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company will outperform the market over the long term.
+80.6% of National Western Life Group shares are owned by institutional investors.
+Comparatively, 59.2% of shares of all “Life insurance” companies are owned by institutional investors.
+17.3% of National Western Life Group shares are owned by insiders.
+Comparatively, 14.3% of shares of all “Life insurance” companies are owned by insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.

+National Western Life Group pays an annual dividend of $0.36 per share and has a dividend yield of 0.2%.
+National Western Life Group pays out 0.7% of its earnings in the form of a dividend.
+As a group, “Life insurance” companies pay a dividend yield of 1.5% and pay out 11.3% of their earnings in the form of a dividend.

 Summary

-National Western Life Group beats its peers on 8 of the 12 factors compared.
+National Western Life Group beats its competitors on 8 of the 12 factors compared.

 National Western Life Group Company Profile